randyzwitch/randyzwitch.github.io/_posts/2018-08-21-mapd-odbc-rstudio-server.md

 ---
-title: Creating a MapD ODBC Connection in RStudio Server
+title: Creating an OmniSci ODBC Connection in RStudio Server
 date: '2018-08-21'
 author: Randy Zwitch
 layout: post
 permalink: /mapd-odbc-rstudio-server/
 description: The connections feature of RStudio is an amazing timesaver, especially when working against several remote servers.
-Here's how to create the MapD ODBC RStudio connection.
+Here's how to create the OmniSci (formerly MapD) ODBC RStudio connection.
 category: Programming
 tags:
 - R
 - SQL
-- MapD
+- OmniSci
 - RStudio
 - Python

 ---

+_Edit 10/1/2018: When I wrote this blog post, the company and product were named MapD.
+I've changed the title to reflect the new company name, but left the MapD references below to hopefully avoid confusion_

 ![MapD ODBC RStudio Server](/assets/img/mapd-odbc-rstudio-connection.png)